BrsDincer/Ransomware-Gang-Identifier-From-Message/README.md

    ```bash
    pip install -r requirements.txt
    ```

+## Note
+You can add entries to the `ransomware_messages.json` file depending on your goal without breaking the specific format.

 ## Contributing
 Feel free to submit issues or pull requests for new features, bug fixes, or improvements.